-Konrad Zacharias Lorenz 1903-1989 discovery.
-Thus all the sensations and experiences of the external world incident upon us are seen through the glasses or pass through the filters of Newtonian absolute space and time, Euclidean geometry, strict causality, etc. On all that comes to us from the outside, the mind imposes these categories; we have no other way of handling experience.
+Kant's idea was that synthetic a priori statements are a presupposition or precondition for science, not a result of scientific discovery.
+Thus, all the sensations and experiences of the external world incident upon us are seen through the glasses of Newtonian absolute space and time.
+Euclidean geometry, strict causality, etc. On all that comes to us from the outside, the mind imposes these categories; we have no other way of handling experience.
 Since science presupposes all these, we explain why these principles work by saying that nature could not be otherwise.
 More properly, one might say we are incapable of viewing nature in any other way.
-In later formulations, Kant included some of the detailed features of Newton's dynamics, such as the law of equality of action and reaction, and the law of conservation of mass, among the synthetic a priori's.
-Basically the empirical successes of Galilean-Newtonian physics were made inevitable features of experience.
-Even if nature were different, we would never know, because our minds would always interpose these synthetic a priori's immediately upon all incoming sensory experience, and meaning and interpretation would only come later.
-In a way this whole process reminds one of the earlier elevation of geometry from empirical knowledge based on experience to a product of pure reason.
+In later formulations.
+Kant included some of the detailed features of Newton's dynamics, such as the law of equality of action and reaction, and the law of conservation of mass, under synthetic a priori.
+Basically, the empirical successes of the Galilean-Newtonian physics were made inevitable features of experience.
+Even if nature were different, we would never know because our minds would always interpose these synthetic a prioris immediately upon all incoming sensory experience, and meaning and interpretation would only come later.
+In a way, this whole process reminds one of the earlier elevation of geometry from empirical knowledge based on experience to a product of pure reason.

-One question that naturally and immediately comes to mind is this: How is it that these synthetic a priori's, which are present in advance of experience, nevertheless fit experience so well and efficiently?
-In effect the question is: If these synthetic truths are not results of experience, where do they really come from?
-How is it that our minds already possess this machinery which then fits experience so well and precisely?
-To this there was then no convincing answer, but we come back to it in a moment.
+One question that naturally and immediately comes to mind is this: How is it that these synthetic a prioris, which are independent of experience, nevertheless fit experience so well and efficiently?
+In effect, the question is: If these synthetic truths are not results of experience, where do they really come from?
+How is it that our minds already possess this knowledge which corresponds with experience?
+To this there was no convincing answer, but we will come back to it in a moment.